scottysimply/tmod-guide/0 - Start Here/2 - Programs.md

 ## Programming Languages

-<span id="k-languages">**Programming languages** are the interface between the human developer, and the computer's binary instructions</span>.
+<span id="k-languages">**Programming languages** are the bridge between the human developer, and the computer's binary instructions</span>.
 You can technically write machine code, but it's much easier to write in a programming language.

 Most programming languages are designed to be simple for humans, called "high-level."
 High-level languages include Python, C#, and JavaScript, just to name a few.
 Each of these languages have their own use cases:

 - Python is typically used for data processing and calculations.
 - C# is used to write programs, and has a use case in game development.
-- JavaScript is used to provide functionality and interactibility to websites.
+- JavaScript is used to provide functionality and interactivity to websites.

 That's not to say that these languages _have_ to be used to for these instances.
-Online games are often written in JavaScript, and Python is used for many computer applications.
+Web games are often written in JavaScript, and Python is used for many computer applications.
 It's just that these languages are commonly used for those applications.

 There also exists languages that are harder for humans to understand, but easier for computers.
 These are called "low-level" languages.
-This includes assembly, which is directly equivalent to machine code.
+This includes assembly, which is directly equivalent to the language that computers read.

 ### Pseudocode